-Back in the early 19th century, the world supply of natural color diamonds simply couldn’t meet the demand for them.
-Their scarcity meant prices were extremely high, and naturally colored diamonds were the preserve of only the world’s elite.
-Scientists began to experiment with ways of creating diamonds to meet this demand, initially using vegetable dyes to coat the stones.
+Historically, natural color diamonds have always been rare.
+Their scarcity meant prices were extremely high, and natural color diamonds were the preserve of only the world’s elite.
+Scientists began to experiment with ways of color enhancing diamonds to meet this demand, initially using vegetable dyes to coat the stones.
 Understandably, these coatings were not permanent.
 The first breakthrough came when in 1905 English chemist Sir William Crookes exposed some diamonds to radiation by burying them in radium-bromide salts for an extended period of time, creating the very first permanently enhanced blue diamonds.

 The problem, of course, was that these diamonds were dangerously radioactive after the process.
 Nevertheless, Crookes had proved that the color of a diamond could be altered, and the search was now on to find a safe means of doing so.

-In 1942, JM Cork, a scientist at the University of Michigan, managed to safely create green diamonds using a hi-tech device known as a Cyclotron.
-This machine bombarded diamonds with high-speed alpha and proton particles, and although the resulting green diamonds remained radioactive for a few hours after the process, it soon dissipated, leaving perfectly safe and permanently green color diamonds.
+In 1942, J. M. Cork, a scientist at the University of Michigan, managed to safely create green diamonds using a hi-tech device known as a Cyclotron.
+This machine bombarded diamonds with high-speed alpha and proton particles, and although the resulting green diamonds remained radioactive for a few hours after the process, it soon dissipated, leaving permanently green color diamonds.

 After the creation of these first irradiated diamonds, the development of color diamonds quickly escalated.
 In the early 1950’s, scientists found that heating irradiated diamonds to a high temperature in a process known as annealing would cause them to change color even further, and a multitude of new colors were created.